pairshaped/curlingio-docs/docs/advanced/augmenting-curler-profiles.md

 ![Inspiration Added to League](/img/docs/advanced/augmenting-curler-profiles/league.png)

 Now the first time a curler registers at your club they will be asked what inspired them to take up curling.
-They will only ever be asked once for the entire season since this is a seasonal product.
+For this example they will only ever be asked once since we made this a lifetime product.

 ![Inspiration Cart](/img/docs/advanced/augmenting-curler-profiles/cart.png)